National Harbor, MD • August 27-29, 2025 |

 Statute, regulation, and Department of Defense (DoD) Policy & Guidance drive forth the use of a Modular Open Systems Approach (MOSA) in major weapon systems in DoD acquisition.
 One of the key tenets in the implementation of a MOSA is the use of widely supported and consensus-based standards for modular system interfaces to allow for enhanced technology refresh and upgradability without vendor lock.
 The Joint Services have taken these guidelines in stride with the development of numerous standards that enable implementation of MOSA (i.e. MOSA-enabling standards).
 The panel will discuss a few standards of interest that are currently in use by the DoD, and how these standards have been transitioned and matured over the years to realize the benefits of MOSA, while leveraging standards development principles.

-Tri-Service Led: A Modular Open Systems Approach realizes business and technical objectives for an acquisition.
+Tri-Service Panel: A Modular Open Systems Approach realizes business and technical objectives for an acquisition.
 This panel of Government and Industry stakeholders focuses on MOSA strategies and lessons learned to modernize enduring platforms more effectively.
 Each of the Five Pillars of MOSA will be discussed, as will the key role that architecture plays in the typical incremental acquisitions for modernization.

 Discuss the impact that MOSA will have on IP and Data Rights.
 If MOSA is "done" correctly there will be less need for government requests for IP/DRs.
 This is a follow-on panel to the 2024 MOSA Summit IP/DR panel which was a huge hit and had great attendance.